Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

 + MSRP (Manufacturer's Suggested Retail Price)
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The coefficient of MRSP is 7.149870 in every unit increase in MSRP, the dependent variable is expected to increase by approximately 7.15 units, assuming all other factors remain constant.
-This positive relationship suggests that higher MSRP prices contribute positively to the outcome, potentially because higher MSRP might be linked to perceived value or product quality.
+This positive relationship suggests that higher MSRP prices contribute positively to the outcome, potentially because higher MSRP might be linked to perceived value or product quality. <br>

 + QUANTITYORDERED
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Each additional unit ordered is associated with a significant increase of approximately 67.90 units in the dependent variable.
-This strong positive coefficient indicates that larger order quantities drive higher outcomes, which is logical as higher quantities would naturally contribute to greater sales or revenue.
+This strong positive coefficient indicates that larger order quantities drive higher outcomes, which is logical as higher quantities would naturally contribute to greater sales or revenue. <br>

 + PRICEEACH
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For every one-unit increase in the price per unit (PRICEEACH), the dependent variable increases by about 32.57 units.
-This positive relationship suggests that selling items at a higher price per unit is beneficial to the outcome, which is expected if the product retains demand at higher prices.
+This positive relationship suggests that selling items at a higher price per unit is beneficial to the outcome, which is expected if the product retains demand at higher prices. <br>

 + DEALSIZE_Medium
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When the DEALSIZE_Medium (compared to the baseline, possibly "Large" deal size), the dependent variable decreases by about 2502.92 units.
-This negative coefficient implies that medium-sized deals contribute less to the outcome than large deals, possibly due to lower transaction volumes or values in medium-sized deals.
+This negative coefficient implies that medium-sized deals contribute less to the outcome than large deals, possibly due to lower transaction volumes or values in medium-sized deals. <br>
 + DEALSIZE_Small
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A DEALSIZE_Small is compared to a large deal size, decreases the dependent variable by around 3205.57 units.
-This further confirms that smaller deals result in substantially lower outcomes, perhaps due to reduced volume or value associated with these deals.
+This further confirms that smaller deals result in substantially lower outcomes, perhaps due to reduced volume or value associated with these deals. <br>

 + PRODUCTLINE_Motorcycles
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If the PRODUCT_Motorcycles (compared to a baseline product line, such as "Cars"), the dependent variable decreases by about 20.95 units.
-This negative coefficient indicates that sales or outcomes for motorcycles are generally lower than the baseline product line.
+This negative coefficient indicates that sales or outcomes for motorcycles are generally lower than the baseline product line. <br>

 + PRODUCTLINE_Planes
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The PRODUCTLINE_Planes reduces the outcome by around 120.47 units compared to the baseline.
-This significant negative impact suggests that planes are a less profitable or lower-selling product line.
+This significant negative impact suggests that planes are a less profitable or lower-selling product line. <br>
 + PRODUCTLINE_Ships
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The PRODUCTLINE_Ships product line has a coefficient of -181.52, indicating a substantial decrease in the dependent variable when compared to the baseline product line.
-This may reflect lower demand or higher costs associated with this category.
+This may reflect lower demand or higher costs associated with this category. <br>
 + PRODUCTLINE_Trains
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The PRODUCT_Trains, the dependent variable increases by 66.60 units.
-This positive coefficient implies that trains contribute positively to the outcome, possibly due to higher demand or pricing for this product line.
+This positive coefficient implies that trains contribute positively to the outcome, possibly due to higher demand or pricing for this product line. <br>
 + PRODUCTLINE_Trucks and Buses
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PRODUCTLINE_Trucks and Buses, the outcome decreases slightly by about 1.05 units, indicating a minor negative effect.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; PRODUCTLINE_Trucks and Buses, the outcome decreases slightly by about 1.05 units, indicating a minor negative effect.<br>
 + PRODUCTLINE_Vintage Cars
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The PRODUCTLINE_Vintage Cars product line is associated with a decrease of approximately 73.13 units in the dependent variable.
-This may suggest a lower sales volume or profitability compared to more modern product lines.
+This may suggest a lower sales volume or profitability compared to more modern product lines. <br>

 **Overall Interpretation**
 Each coefficient represents the impact of a one-unit increase in the respective variable on the